FurtherProgramming/assignment-2-s3845295/README.md

 # Hotdesk Application

-###Author
+### Author
 COSC2391 Further Programming - Semester 1 2021
 Roman O'Brien - s3845295

 ## Scope
-This is a rudimentary application built in JavaFX which provides '[hot desking](https://en.wikipedia.org/wiki/Hot_desking)' functionality.
+This is a rudimentary application built in JavaFX which provides [hot desking](https://en.wikipedia.org/wiki/Hot_desking) functionality.
 It writes to a local database to ensure information is kept between sessions.
 The functions available to a regular user are:
 1. Login / Register / Reset Password
 2. Book table for a specific date
 3. Edit / Cancel booking